 Notes on Using Current Population Survey (CPS) Subnational Data

 - Sampling error of estimates.
 CPS estimates are based on a sample of the population, rather than a complete count.
 Therefore, they may differ from the figures that would have been obtained if it had been possible to take a complete census using the same questionnaire and procedures.
-This is particularly true for estimates of small groups or in states or areas with small sub-samples.
+This is particularly true for estimates of small groups or in states with small sub-samples.
 (The national sample consists of about 60,000 eligible households, but state sub-samples, the sizes of which depend on a number of factors, including state population, range from approximately 500 to 4,600 households.)
-Tables in appendix B of the Geographic Profile of Employment and Unemployment bulletins provide approximations of sampling errors at the 90-percent confidence level for employment and unemployment estimates for census regions and divisions and states for the relevant years.
+Tables in appendix B of the Geographic Profile of Employment and Unemployment publications provide approximations of sampling errors at the 90-percent confidence level for employment and unemployment estimates for census regions and divisions and states for the corresponding years.
 The sampling errors can be used to construct confidence intervals around the estimates and to determine if estimates across areas or over time are significantly different.
-In addition, the first table in each of the three geographic sections (census regions and divisions, states, and substate areas) displays 90-percent confidence intervals for unemployment rates.
+In addition, the first table in each section displays 90-percent confidence intervals for unemployment rates.
 The CPS sampling interval is roughly 1 in 2,500 nationally, and varies by state.
-Thus, on average, each estimate of 5,000 represents only two sample cases with that characteristic.
-For more details, including the sampling error tables, see www.bls.gov/opub/gp/gpappend.htm.
+Thus, on average, an estimate of 5,000 reflects only two sample cases with that set of characteristics.

 - Updating of population controls.
 Due to differing population controls, level (that is, number-of-person) estimates are not fully comparable between years.
-Level estimates for CPS data are controlled to independent estimates of population from the Census Bureau’s Population Division.
+Level estimates for CPS data are controlled to independent estimates of population from the Census Bureau’s Population Estimates Program.
 Each year, the Census Bureau revises its post-censal population series back to the latest decennial estimates base, currently April 1, 2010.
 (CPS annual average subnational estimates through 2010 are on April 1, 2000, controls.)
-The CPS subnational data appearing in Geographic Profile of Employment and Unemployment generally are re-controlled to population estimates that become available shortly after the end of the year to which the data pertain.
+The CPS subnational data appearing in the Geographic Profile of Employment and Unemployment generally are re-controlled to population estimates that become available shortly after the end of the year to which the data pertain.
 This differs from the controlling of the national CPS data, for which the latest population controls from the Census Bureau are implemented on a forward-basis at the beginning of each year, without re-controlling of data for the previous year.
 It also differs from the updating of population controls in the LAUS program, in which estimates for at least the latest five years are re-controlled at the beginning of each year.
-The effect of population re-controlling on the statewide CPS estimates is generally less than three percent.
-Furthermore, recontrolling does not affect rates, ratios, or percent distributions, because all levels for a given state are scaled by the same factor, representing the revision to the state’s population between the Census Bureau's initial and 1-year-later estimates, as applied to CPS levels.
+The effect of population re-controlling on the statewide CPS estimates is generally less than one percent.
+Furthermore, re-controlling tends to have a minimal impact on rates, ratios, or percent distributions, because all levels for a given state are scaled by the same factor, representing the revision to the state’s population between the Census Bureau's initial and 1-year-later estimates, as applied to CPS levels.

 - Regional CPS data vs. sum-of-state CPS data.
 For 1999 and earlier years, summing the CPS estimates for the states that comprise a census region or division may not yield exactly the published estimates for the region or division, due to differential weighting and rounding.
 CPS region and division estimates were created separately, and the weights for those large areas were not precisely the sum of the component state weights.
 Differences in estimates between the larger geographic areas and the summed component states, if present, were quite small—generally no more than a few thousand persons.

 - Additional information.
-Users of subnational CPS data are further encouraged to refer to the appendixes of the Geographic Profile of Employment and Unemployment bulletin.
+Users of subnational CPS data are further encouraged to refer to the appendixes of the Geographic Profile of Employment and Unemployment publication.